johnpc/gdpr-scanner/README.md

 Download the credential and store it as `credentials.json` within this project.

+### hunter.io API

+Create an account and visit https://hunter.io/api-keys.
+Run `cp .env.example .env` and replace `abc123` with your hunter.io api key.

 ## Running the program

-To run the program, run `npm install` then `npm start`
+First, run `npm install`.

+`npm identify` scans your email history, creates a listing of all services that may have your data, and stores it in `/tmp/yourSubscriptions.json`.

+`npm populate` uses hunter.io to fill in support email addresses that you can reach out to for each service to request deletion in `/tmp/yourSubscriptions.json`.

+`npm gdpr` sends a gdpr data deletion request email to all support emails in `/tmp/yourSubscriptions.json`.

 ## TODO

-- scan service names for gdpr support email addresses
-- automate sending gdpr deletion request template
+- implement `npm gdpr` - automate sending gdpr deletion request template